cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 <HighlightBox type="info">

 Transmission control protocol (TCP) is one of the main internet protocols that allows establishing a connection between a client and server to send data.
-TCP makes communication between application programs and the internet protocol possible.
+TCP makes communication between application programs and the internet protocol (IP) possible.

 </HighlightBox>